-(Mode of acceptance.
-Time of acceptance)
+Article 5 (Mode of acceptance)

 - (1) A statement made by or other conduct of the offeree indicating assent to an offer is an acceptance.
-Silence or inactivity does not in itself amount to acceptance. - (2) An acceptance of an offer becomes effective at the moment the indication of assent reaches the offeror.
-An acceptance is not effective if the indication of assent does not reach the offeror within the time he has fixed or, if no time is fixed, within a reasonable time, due account being taken of the circumstances of the transaction, including the rapidity of the means of communication employed by the offeror.
-An oral offer must be accepted immediately unless the circumstances indicate otherwise. - (3) However, if, by virtue of the offer or as a result of practices which the parties have established between themselves or of usage, the offeree may indicate assent by performing an act without notice to the offeror, the acceptance is effective at the moment the act is performed, provided that the act is performed within the period of time laid down in the preceding paragraph.
+Silence or inactivity does not in itself amount to acceptance. - (2) An acceptance of an offer becomes effective at the moment the indication of assent reaches the offeror. - (3) However, if, by virtue of the offer or as a result of practices which the parties have established between themselves or of usage, the offeree may indicate assent by performing an act without notice to the offeror, the acceptance is effective at the moment the act is performed.

-Article 7 (Modified acceptance)
+Article 6 (Time of acceptance)